sharkfinAI/sharkfinApp/PlaybookGuide.md

 #### Job Hunt Accelerator Pro Lite (`job-hunt-accelerator-pro-lite`)
 Purpose: Build a local job application pack from a resume draft and a target job brief, then save tailored materials for manual review and submission.

+Customize before serious use:
+- update `target_role` in the `variables:` block
+- replace the seeded resume text with your real resume
+- replace the seeded target job brief with the real job description or your own pasted role notes
+- optionally change the output file names if you want separate files per company or role

 Writes:
 - `job-hunt-lite-resume.md`
 - `job-hunt-lite-job-brief.md`